Turing meets Moore-Penrose: Computing the Pseudoinverse on Turing Machines: Introduction

 \subsection{Outline}

-First, we provide an introduction to computability theory in \Cref{sec:CompAna}.
-Then, in \Cref{sec:Results} our results concerning the computability of the pseudoinverse and the functions introduced in (I)-(VI) are presented.
-Additionally, we discuss the implications of our findings on existing approaches for computing the pseudoinverse.
-Finally, \Cref{sec:proofs} covers the proof of the statements from \Cref{sec:Results}.
+First, we concisely introduce computability theory in Section \ref{sec:CompAna}.
+Then, in Section \ref{sec:Results}, our positive and negative results concerning the effective computation of the functions I.-VI. are presented.
+Finally, the \nameref{sec:proofs} covers the proof of our statements.